the-crypt-keeper/tldw/README.md

   * `python summarize.py -roll -detail 0.01 https://www.youtube.com/watch?v=4nd1CDZP21s`
     * Detail can go from `0.01` to `1.00`, increments at a measure of `.01`.

-- **Run it as a WebApp**
-  * `python summarize.py -gui` - This requires you to either stuff your API keys into the `config.txt` file, or pass them into the app every time you want to use it.
-    * It exposes every CLI option, and has a nice toggle to make it 'simple' vs 'Advanced'
-    * Has an option to download the generated transcript, and summary as text files from the UI.
-    * Can also download video/audio as files if selected in the UI (WIP - doesn't currently work)
-    - Gives you access to the whole SQLite DB backing it, with search, tagging, and export functionality
-      * Yes, that's right.
-Everything you ingest, transcribe and summarize is tracked through a local(!)
-SQLite DB.
-      * So everything you might consume during your path of research, tracked and assimilated and tagged.
-      * All into a shareable, single-file DB that is open source and extremely well documented.
-(The DB format, not this project :P)

 - **Convert an epub book to text and ingest it into the DB**
   1. Download/Install pandoc for your platform:
     * https://pandoc.org/installing.html